Few-shot Personalization of LLMs with Mis-aligned Responses: More Analyses with

 \section{More Analyses with \name{}}

 In this section, we provide more analyses of \name{} in addition to the analyses in Section \ref{sec4.3}.

-\paragraph{Importance of using strong LLM for optimization $\mathcal{M}_{\tt opt}$.} As denoted in Section \ref{sec:4.1}, we commonly use GPT-4 for LLM $\mathcal{M}_{\tt opt}$ to generate new prompts from the optimization memory (Eq.~\ref{eq:new_prompt}) for all the experiments in Section \ref{sec:4}.
+\paragraph{GPT-4 for optimization $\mathcal{M}_{\tt opt}$.} As denoted in Section \ref{sec:4.1}, we commonly use GPT-4 for LLM $\mathcal{M}_{\tt opt}$ to generate new prompts from the optimization memory (Eq.~\ref{eq:new_prompt}) for all the experiments in Section \ref{sec:4}.
 To validate this design choice, we conduct the experiments by substituting GPT-4 with ChatGPT $\mathcal{M}_{\tt opt}$ in both OPRO and \name{}.
 Figure \ref{fig:app_other_llms} is the optimization trajectory in terms of training accuracy (\textit{i.e.}, average accuracy of the prediction by $\mathcal{M}$ on previous user opinions).
 Here, one can observe that both OPRO and \name{} suffer in optimizing the prompt when we use ChatGPT as $\mathcal{M}_{\tt opt}$, similar to the previous observation \cite{yang2024large}; it reveals that generating the improved prompts from the optimization memory with previous prompts, scores, and contexts requires complex reasoning capability.
-Therefore, using a strong LLM such as GPT-4 is necessary.
+Therefore, using a strong LLM with sufficient capability to optimize input prompts, such as GPT-4, is necessary.
+But, we remark that one can substitute GPT-4 with cheaper LLMs with a sufficient reasoning capability (\textit{e.g.}, GPT-4o-mini), as shown in Table \ref{table:app_mini}

 \paragraph{Optimization with stronger LLM for evaluation $\mathcal{M}$.} Next, to explore the compatibility of \name{} with different configurations of two LLMs during the optimization, we conduct the additional experiments by substituting evaluating LLM $\mathcal{M}$ to GPT-4 from ChatGPT; namely, two LLMs $\mathcal{M}$ and $\mathcal{M}_{\tt opt}$ for evaluating and generating are GPT-4.
 The results on GlobalOpinionQA are presented in Table \ref{table:app_gpt4}.
 It is observable that one can find further improved personalized prompts in terms of test accuracy, when using stronger LLM $\mathcal{M}$ for evaluating (Eq.~\ref{eq:score}).
 For example, compared to the use of personalized prompts optimized by ChatGPT as $\mathcal{M}$ (\name{}$^{*}$), the optimization only using GPT-4 exhibits 1.9\% additional test accuracy improvement.
 This result clearly shows that the proposed \name{} is compatible with different types and capacities of evaluating LLMs.